redfrexx/OpenSourceGIS_06/README.md

 ## Starting the jupyter notebook

+In this exercise, we will use juypter notebook to work with Python.
+Here are the steps to start the jupyter notebook.

 1. Make Firefox or Chrome your default Web Browser: For instructions on how to do that, see [here](https://support.microsoft.com/en-ca/help/4028606/windows-10-change-your-default-browser).
 2. Start the Jupyter notebook server: